-Businesses Step Up to Help Oregonians in the Wake of COVID-19
+Businesses and Organizations Step Up to Help Oregonians in the Wake of COVID-19

-Businesses large and small—the lifeblood of Oregon—are rising to the occasion to support those impacted by COVID-19.
-We are so grateful that even in these trying times, so many businesses are able donate to toward COVID relief funds.
-With their support, OCF is fulfilling its most vital role: mobilizing and deploying resources where they are needed most.
+Businesses and organizations are rising to the occasion to support those in their communities impacted by COVID-19.
+We are so grateful that even in these trying times, they’re stepping up to help OCF fulfill its most vital role: mobilizing and deploying resources where they are needed most.

 Columbia Sportswear is launching a new community relief program in its 136 newly reopened stores in the U.S. The “Tough Mother Funder” campaign pays homage to Columbia’s founder Gert Boyle, and is in partnership with OCF.
 Customers can make point of sale contributions to the campaign at each of the Columbia stores across the country that were closed due to the coronavirus.
 Columbia Sportswear will be matching all donations made to the program, with a maximum donation of $50,000.